banner

 book covers

-Behind the Eyes, Francisco’s second novel, was published in June 2006.
-It tells the story of sixteen-year-old Hector Robles, an intelligent Chicano kid who tries very hard, but ultimately to no avail, to stay clear of the violence that surrounds him.
-Hector ends up in a reform school in San Antonio where he learns to live with courage and hope.
-Behind the Eyes was based on Francisco’s experiences living in the projects of El Paso.
+Behind the Eyes, (June 2006: Dutton) tells the story of sixteen-year-old Hector Robles, an intelligent Chicano kid who tries very hard, but ultimately to no avail, to stay clear of the violence that surrounds him.

 Marcelo in the Real World (March 2009: Arthur A. Levine Books / Scholastic Inc.) is about Marcelo, a seventeen-year-old whom society has labeled as having a "developmental disorder" because of his pervasive interest in God and all things religious and because he does not relate to others as expected.
 When Marcelo is asked to spend a summer working in the mailroom of his father's law firm, Marcelo encounters suffering, evil, and the joy and mystery of love.

-The Last Summer of the Death Warriors (March 2010: Arthur A. Levine Books / Scholastic, Inc.), is the story of the unlikely friendship between Pancho Sanchez and D.Q. (short for Daniel Quentin).
-When Pancho arrives at St. Anthony's Home, he knows his time there will be short: If his plans succeed, he'll soon be arrested for the murder of his sister's killer.
-But then he's assigned to help D.Q., whose brain cancer has slowed neither his spirit nor his mouth.
+The Last Summer of the Death Warriors (March 2010: Arthur A. Levine Books / Scholastic, Inc.), is the story of the unlikely friendship between Pancho Sanchez and D.Q.
+Pancho, who is determined to avenge his sister's death, is sent to St. Anthony's home where he's assigned to help D.Q., whose brain cancer has slowed neither his spirit nor his mouth.
 D.Q. tells Pancho all about his "Death Warrior's Manifesto," which will help him to live out his last days fully and, he hopes, with the love of the beautiful Marisol.
 But as Pancho tracks down his sister's murderer, he finds himself falling for Marisol as well and he and D.Q. are forced to face emotions and decisions they never anticipated.

 The Memory of Light (January 2016: Arthur A. Levine / Scholastic) is Inspired in part by the author's own experience with depression.
 It is the rare young adult novel that focuses not on the events leading up to a suicide attempt, but the recovery from one -- about living when life doesn't seem worth it, and how we go on anyway.